Tropical cyclogenesis: Times of formation

 Worldwide, tropical cyclone activity peaks in late summer when water temperatures are warmest.
 Each basin, however, has its own seasonal patterns.
 On a worldwide scale, May is the least active month, while September is the most active.

 In the North Atlantic, a distinct hurricane season occurs from June 1 through November 30, sharply peaking from late August through October.
 The statistical peak of the North Atlantic hurricane season is September 10.
 The Northeast Pacific has a broader period of activity, but in a similar time frame to the Atlantic.
 The Northwest Pacific sees tropical cyclones year-round, with a minimum in February and a peak in early September.
 In the North Indian basin, storms are most common from April to December, with peaks in May and November.

-In the Southern Hemisphere, tropical cyclone activity generally begins in early November and generally ends on April 30.
+In the Southern Hemisphere, tropical cyclone activity generally occurs between early November and April 30.
 Southern Hemisphere activity peaks in mid-February to early March.
 Virtually all the Southern Hemisphere activity is seen from the southern African coast eastward, toward South America.
 Tropical cyclones are rare events across the south Atlantic Ocean and the far southeastern Pacific Ocean.

 Unusual areas of formation

 Middle latitudes

 Areas farther than 30 degrees from the equator (except in the vicinity of a warm current) are not normally conducive to tropical cyclone formation or strengthening, and areas more than 40 degrees from the equator are often very hostile to such development.
 The primary limiting factor is water temperatures, although higher shear at increasing latitudes is also a factor.
 These areas are sometimes frequented by cyclones moving poleward from tropical latitudes.
 On rare occasions, such as Pablo in 2019, Alex in 2004, Alberto in 1988, and the 1975 Pacific Northwest hurricane, storms may form or strengthen in this region.
-Typically, tropical cyclones will undergo extratropical transition after recurving polewards, and typically become fully extratropical after reaching 45–50˚ of latitude.
+Typically, tropical cyclones will undergo extratropical transition after recurving polewards, and typically become fully extratropical after reaching 45–50° of latitude.
 The majority of extratropical cyclones tend to restrengthen after completing the transition period.

 Near the Equator

-Areas within approximately ten degrees latitude of the equator do not experience a significant Coriolis Force, a vital ingredient in tropical cyclone formation.
+Areas within approximately ten degrees latitude of the equator do not experience a significant Coriolis force, a vital ingredient in tropical cyclone formation.
 However, a few tropical cyclones have been observed forming within five degrees of the equator.

 South Atlantic

 A combination of wind shear and a lack of tropical disturbances from the Intertropical Convergence Zone (ITCZ) makes it very difficult for the South Atlantic to support tropical activity.
-At least 5 tropical cyclones have been observed here such as— a weak tropical storm in 1991 off the coast of Africa near Angola, Hurricane Catarina, which made landfall in Brazil in 2004 at Category 2 strength, a smaller storm in January 2004 located east of Salvador, Brazil, and Tropical Storm Iba in March 2019.
-The January storm is thought to have reached tropical storm intensity based on scatterometer wind measurements.
+At least six tropical cyclones have been observed here, including a weak tropical storm in 1991 off the coast of Africa near Angola, Hurricane Catarina in March 2004, which made landfall in Brazil at Category 2 strength, Tropical Storm Anita in March 2010, Tropical Storm Iba in March 2019, Tropical Storm 01Q in February 2021, and Tropical Storm Akará in February 2024.